TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-04-14-3-symfony-and-laravel-patterns-that-make-code-easy-to-extends-without-modification.md

 - [Security Voters](http://symfony.com/doc/current/security/voters.html) → Access Decision Manager

 As for tags - [they often promote bad practise of duplicated information](https://www.tomasvotruba.cz/blog/2017/02/12/drop-all-service-tags-in-your-nette-and-symfony-applications/#bare-tagging-is-duplicated-information).
-Don't use it if don't have to.
+Don't use it if you don't have to.

 ### Why is this Useful?